Compatibility

 System compatibility

-The software is compatible with Windows OS, Mac OS and Linus Debian.
+The software is compatible with Windows OS, Mac OS and Linux Debian.

-Since all the Chords are pre-generated in a database, the software requires at least 200MB of RAM to run properly.
+Since all the Chords are pre-generated in a database, the software requires at least 300-400MB of RAM to run properly (depends on some settings regarding quantity of Chords and Arpeggios that can be used)

 Any decent modern CPU should be sufficient.